kubeflow/community/releases/handbook.md

 * Host the weekly Release Team meetings
 * Update the larger community on release status during the Kubeflow community meetings
 * Make sure the processes are being followed
-* All the responsibilities of a Release Team Member

-### Product Manager

-**Responsibilities:**
-* Drive the release blog post effort
-* Drive the release presentation effort
-* Handle communication for social media content publication
-* Orchestrate and create user surveys
-* Track important features and bug fixes that should be highlighted in the release

 ### Documentation Lead